Bitcoin Mining vs. Buying Bitcoin: Which Is the Better Investment?

 It's important to know that with ETF's you do not actually own the Bitcoin.
 As an investor you are merely exposed to it.
 Self-custody is the only way to actually own Bitcoin.
 Not your keys, not your coins.

 Bitcoin mining is the process that secures the network.
 Miners are like the digital accountants for Bitcoin.
 They use powerful computers to solve complex math problems.
 Solving these problems validates transactions and adds them to the public ledger (the blockchain).
 This constant work is crucial for the network's security and stability.
 As a reward for this service, miners receive newly created bitcoin.
 This reward system can allow a mining operation to acquire Bitcoin at a cost below the current market price.
 However, running a professional mining operation is operationally complex.
 It requires securing low-cost energy contracts, procuring specialized computer hardware, and managing data center infrastructure.
+For a deeper look at why Bitcoin mining is a great investment and what makes it so challenging, see our dedicated guide.

 The 21M investment vehicle from Insight Services offers a solution to this complexity.
 This vehicle allows accredited investors to directly own a Bitcoin mining operation without managing it themselves.
 Insight Services handles all the complex tasks, from negotiating energy contracts to managing the data centers.
 This structure provides the benefit of acquiring Bitcoin at a potential discount to the market price.
 Crucially, it also ties together the core principles of ownership, as the mined Bitcoin rewards can be sent directly to an investor's personal wallet.
 This allows for true self-custody, giving investors direct control over their assets—a key feature not available through products like ETFs.